trothr/best/RSYNC.md

 `-S` means to handle sparse files intelligently.
-So-called "sparse" files may contain a high percentage of NULL bytes and can be stored more efficiently on many systems of that fact is known.
+So-called "sparse" files may contain a high percentage of NULL bytes and can be stored more efficiently on many systems if that fact is known.